Trixder/Coin-Gamble/README.md

 ---
 Feel free to use this as you please.

-If you're planning to use this plugin on your server, I recommend adjusting the values to suit your preferences.
+However, if you're planning to use this plugin on your server, I recommend adjusting the values to suit your preferences.